DX-at-Scale/dx-at-scale/README.md

 #### Setup
 In large projects, it is common to include an inception phase to organize and prepare before starting sprints, even if this phase is not formally recognized by all Agile frameworks.
 During this phase, activities such as creating inception decks, organizing product backlogs, and team-building are often carried out.

-##### Assign your champion
+##### Assign your coach
-This is a great time to assign the DDD champion who will lead the team.
+This is a great time to assign the DDD coach who will lead the team.

 ##### Prepare foundational knowledge
 It is also a good opportunity to onboard team members by providing them with foundational DDD knowledge.
 If team members are already assigned, ensure they receive proper training.